d3vilh/raspberry-gateway/openvpn-server/README.md

 set_var EASYRSA_CERT_RENEW   30
 set_var EASYRSA_CRL_DAYS     180
 ```
+In the process of installation these vars will be copied to container volume `/etc/openvpn/pki/vars` and used during all EasyRSA operations.
+You can update all these parameters later with OpenVPN UI on `Configuration > EasyRSA vars` page.

 This setup use `tun` mode, because it works on the widest range of devices. tap mode, for instance, does not work on Android, except if the device is rooted.